aeternity/aeternity-mono/README.md

 ## Further information

-For information about the design and background of the original Source Code Pro, please refer to the [official font readme file](https://www.adobe.com/products/type/font-information/source-code-pro-readme.html).
+For information about the design and background of the original typeface, please refer to the [official font readme file](https://www.adobe.com/products/type/font-information/source-code-pro-readme.html).